DylanAKing/OpenVPN-Installer/README.md

 OpenVPN is a registered trademark of OpenVPN  Inc.\
 #################

-Installation instructions:\
+Installation instructions\
-If you are running Debian 10.6.0 there are a few things that you need to verify before you begin the installtion:\
+If you are running Debian 10.6.0 there are a few things that you need to verify before you begin the installtion\
   - Make sure you have these packages installed:\
     -ufw\
     -sudo\